risindukalana/odin-recipes/README.md

 1.0

-i have learned html boilerplate and vscode, git and github, creating and organising html files, html links, using images and creating lists and creating basic html templates.
+I have learned html boilerplate and vscode, git and github, creating and organizing html files, html links, using images and creating lists and creating basic html templates.